-The Board of Directors plays an active role in the oversight of credit risk, operational risk, liquidity risk, and similar risks of the business of the Bancorp.
+The Board of Directors plays an active role in the oversight of credit risk, market risk, operational risk, liquidity risk, and similar risks of the business of the Bancorp.
 It performs this role primarily through its Committee structure.
-The Risk Management Committee of the Bancorp has oversight responsibilities with respect to financial information of the Bancorp, the systems of internal controls established by management and the Board, and risk management, accounting and financial reporting processes.
-Members of the Risk Management Committee have the opportunity to communicate as needed with the chief executive officer, chief financial officer, general counsel, internal auditor, compliance officer and loan review officer of the Bank as well as the Bancorp's outside auditor and other directors of the Bancorp.
+The Risk Management and Audit Committee of the Bancorp has oversight responsibilities with respect to financial information of the Bancorp, the systems of internal controls established by management and the Board, and compliance and risk management, accounting and financial reporting processes.
+Members of the Risk Management and Audit Committee have the opportunity to communicate as needed with the chief executive officer, chief financial officer, chief ficer, chief risk officer, general counsel, internal auditor, and compliance officer and of the Bank as well as the Bancorp's outside auditor and other directors of the Bancorp.
 The Committee also is authorized to retain independent counsel and accountants to the extent deemed necessary to assist with its risk oversight responsibilities.
 In addition, the Compensation and Benefits Committee evaluates the compensation programs of the Bancorp to ensure that they do not create incentives among management employees to take undue risks.
-The Bank also has a Strategic Planning Committee that, among other things, monitors risks relating to liquidity, investments, and interest rate risk.
+The Bank also has a Strategic Planning Committee that, among other things, monitors risks relating to liquidity, investments, and interest rate risk and a Credit Committee that, among other things, monitors risk in the credit portfolio.